 According to the September 29, 1974 issue of The New York Times, Twentieth Century Fox shelled out 200,000 dollars for the rights to The Insurance Company in 1972.
 The most recent draft that I know of was dated March 24, 1976.
 It consisted of 122 pages.
 It’s a shame that no-one thought about casting Burt Reynolds or Ryan O’Neal.
 After Bronson died in 2003, there was a British TV documentary where Michael Winner (one of his directors) claimed that Bronson turned down promising projects to make movies with Jill Ireland – his wife.
 The most disappointing example of this is Firepower (1979).
 It starred James Coburn and Sophia Loren, but Bronson wanted the producers to write in a role for Jill.
 Bronson’s departure meant that the movie was almost cancelled had it not been for the main producer realizing that he had sank too much money into the project for himself to pull out.
 Bronson’s love for Jill was why he chose to star in Breakheart Pass after passing on The Insurance Company.

 It’s a shame that The Insurance Company never got made, although there’s a good chance that someone might decide to bring it to life with Matthew Nable (a Chuck Bronson lookalike) and John Woo (who was the true successor to Peckinpah).
+Perhaps it didn’t get made because The Star Chamber (1983) stole its thunder.
 In a 2018 interview for a site called The Living Stories Collective, Gerald Di Pego said: “A man introduces himself, and says I’m a producer in LA.
 He said – Whatever happened to that script you wrote called The Insurance Company?
 I said “I wrote that about forty-five years ago.
 You must be really old.”
 He said I think I read your script when I was in college or something, and I remember it being very good.
 Do you have a copy?
 I had one copy still on the shelf after all those years, turning brown and ragged at the edges.
 I made some copies, and I read it…I hadn’t read it in two decades.
 I sent him a copy, he read it, now he’s bought an option on it and wants to go forward.”